SUMMER 2025

 KAREN SÁNCHEZ

-Contact Patty Blum (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) to register, which is by special permission.
+Contact Patty Blum (pblum@tlc.rutgers.edu) to register, which is by special permission.

 A three-credit individual project that is to be completed and presented to the student's two-person committee following the completion of the twenty-seven credits of course work.
 The portfolio reflects the student's individual teaching situation as well as the application of theory and practice from course work taken at the WLI.
 It entails the preparation of four thematic units utilizing the communicative approach to language.
 Two units are to be based on the textbook and teaching situation of the candidate; the other two units are to be 'dream' units, in which the candidate develops age-appropriate materials that would be the ideal.